 So there is no time at which they become someone whom you are “allowed to” or “ought to” disrespect.
 They may have done disrespectful things and this happens – often!
 Those things are not to be honored, or respected, nor tolerated indefinitely (see my example below).

 So then we shouldn’t say that love or respect should be earned.
 What we are probably trying to say is that is it is foolish to trust someone who has been untrustworthy.
-Yes, it is foolish to trust an untrustworthy person, since they will put you at risk by their established bad behavior.
-But even with trust (as opposed to love and respect) to rehabilitate a repeat offender, trust cannot always be earned, it must sometimes be given as a gift.
+Yes, it is foolish to trust an untrustworthy person, since they will put you at risk by their established track record of bad behavior.
+But even with trust (as opposed to love and respect), to rehabilitate a repeat offender, trust cannot always be earned, it must sometimes be given as a gift.

-So the Christians gives love and respect and sometimes yes, even trust, unconditionally.
+So the Christian gives love and respect and sometimes yes, even trust, unconditionally.

 What a terrible world we would live in if I only got the respect or love that my actions at any moment deserved.
 Certainly there would be times that I would get praise and honor and reward, but then, I’d have just as many times as I’d reap shame and dishonor.
 And then what kind of person would I turn into?
 A miserable one either way, because I’d be proud and judgmental when I receive honor or I’d be shameful, guilty and fearful when I fall out of favor.
 This is the yo-yo world of just desserts, of Karma, for every action an equal and opposite reaction, and it’s a world that God’s grace in Christ was meant to save us from.